The National Crime Prevention Council is the non-profit "take a bite out of crime" organization funded by the U.S. Justice Department.

 SAFE was selected because of its unique programs that bring services to underserved victims of domestic violence crime; the applicability of SAFE programs; and training and publications to other agencies such as law enforcement, healthcare providers, social service, school administration, and other domestic violence intervention programs.
 Below also are some of the free services provided to the general public.

-Originally formed in 1996 as a Grassroots Support Organization, SAFE acquired its 501(c)(3) federal non-profit status in early 2001.
-SAFE has served tens of thousands of individuals since its inception, had extensive press coverage, and is continuing to grow.
-Our organization's original founder, Jade Rubrick, started this organization as a result of being turned away from domestic abuse shelters.
-Although he was being abused by his now ex-wife, he was denied admittance into multiple domestic abuse shelters because he was male.
-Rubick had stated during an interview with The Salt Lake Tribune, "'We're here to help women,' he said he was told.
+Originally formed in 1996 as a Grassroots Support Organization, Stop Abuse For Everyone acquired its 501(c)(3) federal non-profit status in early 2001.
+Since then, SAFE has served tens of thousands of individuals since its inception, had extensive press coverage, and is continuing to grow.
+Our organization's founder, Jade Rubick, started this organization as a result of being turned away from domestic abuse shelters.
+Although he was being abused by his now ex-wife, he was denied admittance into domestic abuse shelters for being a male.
+During an interview with the Salt Lake Tribune, Rubick states, "'We're here to help women,' he said he was told.
 'We don't know what to say to a man.'"
-Rubick then saw the lack of available resources there were for minorities in domestic abuse.
+Following, Rubick saw the lack of resources available for minorities who are victims of domestic violence.
 In response, he created SAFE to aid victims that fall between the cracks of guidance and assistance.
-Since the organization established, we have expanding our knowledge of abuse minorities to far more than just males.
-We now educate individuals on elderly abuse, bullying, sibling abuse, gay and lesbian abuse, cyber bullying, and much more.
-This is an organization that attempts to stop abuse for everyone rather than just a select few.
+Since the organization established, we have expanded our knowledge of the minorities of abuse beyond males.
+We now educate individuals on elderly abuse, bullying, sibling abuse, gay and lesbian abuse, cyberbullying, and much more.
+This is an organization that attempts to stop abuse for everyone rather than focusing on a select few.

 Rubick has since retired from his position at SAFE with the hopes of keeping his message alive.
 Since then, the organization has been directed by Dianna Thompson.
-Thompson has expanded/updated our website, created a National Directory of Services, expanded the speaker's bureau, and worked to uphold the outstanding reputation of SAFE.
-Addition information and links on the history of SAFE are available below.
+Thompson has expanded the website, created a National Directory of Services, expanded the Speakers Bureau, and worked to uphold the outstanding reputation of SAFE.
+Additional information and links on the history of SAFE are available below.

 SAFE was founded by Jade Rubick in 1996 and became a non-profit organization in 2001.
 The image to the left is of our organization's founder, Jade Rubick.